TroMpeT1307/SessionNotes/Wikus Notes/AC - S10.md

 ### Angstroms Theory
-form of magical science thats fucked up so bad that Mystra herself put a net around it or some shit like that
+form of magical science that's fucked up so bad that Mystra herself put a net around it or some shit like that

 Anderson want to drop something off at the at the *Dragon Isles*